andrewKOwong/mixedconclusions/content/blog/clps/index.md

-(i.e. checked will use survey weights to compute the weighted frequencies, whereas unchecked will use raw counts of the survey respondents), and a checkbox to control whether the plot below is capable if mouse-based interactive panning and zooming.
+(i.e. checked will use survey weights to compute the weighted frequencies, whereas unchecked will use raw counts of the survey respondents), and a checkbox to control whether the plot below is capable of mouse-based interactive panning and zooming.
 Disabling pan/zoom can be useful for users who want to scroll up and down over the dashboard without accidentally panning or zooming the plot.